ClemenPine/liboard/README.md

 The rest of the right hand is responsible for the rank.
 It works much the same as the files.
 You can think of the right pinky key as meaning black, and not pressing it gives you the white ranks.

+If at any point you make a mistake, backspace is mapped to fe43

 ### Castling
 Kingside castling is done by pressing king + rook.
 Queenside castling is done by pressing king + rook + left pinky (the queenside key)